erSubhashThapa/100daysofcode/r2-log.md

   *[How To Return Value from an Asyncronous Callback Function](https://stackoverflow.com/questions/6847697/how-to-return-value-from-an-asynchronous-callback-function)*

   So today I redid my AJAX call.
-It pushes the data to an array.
+It pushes the data to an array instead of tryin to return the data.

   ![array](log_imgs/array_5-2.PNG)

   ## Redo Above With Promise:

+  I redid the above with a promise.

   ![promise](log_imgs/promise_5-2.PNG)